EzeBernardine/100daysofcode/css-flex/README.md

  1. In Flexbox it controls the alignment of items on the Cross Axis(vertical direction)
  2. In Grid Layout it controls the alignment of items on the Block Axis(horizontal direction) within their grid area.
- 3. Align-item works better along side with display flex or grid CSS Syntax
+ 3. Align-item works better along side with display flex or grid Think of it as the justify-content version for the cross-axis (perpendicular to the main-axis).
+CSS Syntax
 1. stretch(default)
 2. center